coprolit/homebrewed-rolemaster-rpg-rules/README.md

 ### Defending
 A character can defend against a foe when attacked by taking cover and/or making a Reactive Action to increase their DB.
-Extremely Hard maneuver, using appropriate skill, apply result to DB.
+`Extremely Hard` maneuver, using appropriate skill, apply 100 minus result to DB.

 #### Dodge
 Against Ranged attacks, halve any DB increase.
 Dodging is not possible against area attacks.

+`Extremely Hard` maneuver (-30).

-Use Running or Acrobatics skill.
+Use appropiate Movement skill, e.g. `Running`, `Swimming`, `Climbing` or `Acrobatics` skill.

-Succesful dodge allows defender to move to flank of attacker.
+176+ `Absolute Success`: Defender can immediately move up to 10'.

 #### Parry
 Against Melee attacks.
 Halve any DB increase, if defender is parrying unarmed against someone with a weapon.

+`Extremely Hard` maneuver (-30).
-Use Weapon or Shield skill.
+Use `Weapon` or `Shield` skill.

-Succesful parry allows defender a counter-attack at half OB.
+176+ `Absolute Success`: Defender can immediately perform an undefended counter-attack against the attacker.

 #### Block
-Against Melee and Ranged attacks if using a suitable shield.
+Against Melee and Ranged attacks if using a suitable shield or environment cover.

+`Hard` Maneuver (-10).
 Use Shield skill.
-Hard Maneuver.

-Succesful block staggers the attacker.
+176+ `Absolute Success`: Reduce Critical severity by one of any Criticals scored against defender.

 ## The Combat Round
 A combat round is measured as `100%` activity (5 seconds).